-In developing the IF-scale the following properties formulated by Doswell et al. (2009) were our guidance.
-First, it shall be consistent in the sense that it can be applied consistently over time and across many regions, preferably globally.
-Second, it be accurate, i.e., as accurate as possible given the available data.
-Last, it shall be broadly applicable, covering the wide range of observed wind effects and wind speeds.
+In developing the IF-scale, the following properties formulated by Doswell et al. (2009) were our guidance.
+First, the scale must be consistent in the sense that it can be applied consistently over time and across many regions, preferably globally.
+Second, it must be accurate, i.e., as accurate as possible given the available data.
+Last, it must be broadly applicable, covering the wide range of observed wind effects and wind speeds.
 We next describe how the IF scale attempts to meet those requirements.